-Some types of wood are particularly prized over other for aquarium use.
+Some types of driftwood are particularly prized over other for aquarium use.
 Manzanita is good because it naturally contains less tannins, which can discolor the water.

-African driftwood, Malaysian driftwood, and African or Savanna root are also popular because they’re self-sinking and don’t need to be weighted down.
+African or Malaysian driftwood, and African or Savanna root are also popular because they’re self-sinking and don’t need to be weighted down.

-However, if you’re using found pieces of driftwood, you’re not going to find these varieties unless you happen to live in Africa or Malaysia.
+However, if you’re using pieces you’ve found yourself, you’re not going to find these varieties unless you happen to live in Africa or Malaysia.